sass-mq/sass-mq/README.md

 _`mq()` is a [Sass](http://sass-lang.com/ "Sass - Syntactically Awesome
 Stylesheets") mixin that helps you compose media queries in an elegant way.
-It was developed in-house at [the Guardian](http://www.theguardian.com/uk?view=mobile), and is now also in use at BBC Sport, BBC News and the Financial Times…_
+It was developed in-house at [the Guardian](http://www.theguardian.com/uk?view=mobile), and is now also in use at BBC (Homepage, Sport, News) and the Financial Times…_

 - compiles keywords and `px`/`em` values to `em`-based queries ([a good thing](http://css-tricks.com/zooming-squishes))
 - provides fallbacks for older browsers (see [Mobile-first Responsive Web Design and IE8](http://www.theguardian.com/info/developer-blog/2013/oct/14/mobile-first-responsive-ie8) on the Guardian's developer blog).